bochengli/Realtime-Action-Recognition/README.md

 Besides, my simple tracking algorithm only works for a few number of people (maybe 5).

 Due to the not-so-good performance of action recognition, I guess you can only use this project for course demo, but not for any commercial applications ...
 T.T
+# Recommended config on Mobile platform
+e.g. an i7 with GTX laptop should reduce its resolution to get higher FPS. or it won't run smoothly and the screen may frozen.